hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 ### Explanation of the French Terms Used in Quadrille Dancing

 * Balancez – Set
-* Chaine Anglaise – Right and Left
+* Chaine anglaise – Right and left
-* Demie Chaine Anglaise – Half right and left
+* Demie chaine Anglaise – Half right and left
-* Chaine des Dames – Ladies’ Chain
+* Chaine des dames – Ladies' chain
-* Demie Queue du Chat – Half promenade
+* Demie queue du Chat – Half promenade
-* En avant deux et en arrière – The Lady and opposite Gentleman advance and retire.
+* En avant deux et en arrière – The lady and opposite gentleman advance and retire.
-* Assortment du Quadrille – A set of Quadrilles
+* Assortment du quadrille – A set of quadrilles
-* La Dame – The Lady
+* La dame – The lady
-* Le Cavalier – The Gentleman
+* Le cavalier – The gentleman
-* Les Dames – The Ladies
+* Les dames – The ladies
-* Les Cavaliers – The Gentlemen
+* Les cavaliers – The Gentlemen
 * Le grand rond	 – All eight join hands and advance twice
 * Moulinet – Ladies’ hands across and back
 * Cavalier seul – The gentleman advances alone
 * Chassez croisez – Change sides with partners, the ladies passing in front of the gentlemen & back to places.
 * Chassez et déchassez – Move to right and left
 * Dos-à-dos – The lady and gentleman advance and pass round each other to places
-* La grande Promenade – All promenade quite round to places, leading to the right
+* La grande promenade – All promenade quite round to places, leading to the right
 * Le tiroir – Top couple lead between opposite couple, return leading outside
-* Tour de mans – Turn, giving both hands
+* Tour de mains – Turn, giving both hands
 * Balancez aux coins – Set at the corners
 * Traversez – Cross over
 * Re-traversez – Re-cross to places